 2 Protection criteria for RAS

-{Editor's note: Proposal to update Resolution 739 (Rev.WRC-19) as a first step before doing the compatibility studies to have the parameters to do these studies}

 Resolution 712 (WRC-23) addresses issues related to the protection of several passive services: Resolves 1 for EESS passive, resolves 2 for Radio Astronomy Service (RAS).
 In particular resolves to invite the ITU Radiocommunication Sector to complete in time for the 2027 world radiocommunication conference 2 studies between the RAS and the active satellite services in certain adjacent and nearby frequency bands listed in Table 1 below with a view to setting the relevant threshold levels for unwanted emissions from any GSO and non-GSO space stations and revising and updating Resolution 739 (Rev.WRC-19) accordingly.

 The frequencies ranges under study are listed in the table below: